HsHs-dev/x86-64-webserver/README.md

 ### Run

+>[!Note]
-Port 80 requires elevated privileges on most systems, so run it with sudo
+> Port 80 requires elevated privileges on most systems, so run it with sudo

 ```bash
 sudo make run
 ```

+To make sure you have successfully started the server, open your browser and go to [http://127.0.0.1/](http://127.0.0.1/) and you should see a welcome page

 ### Behavior